Sponsorship Decks Are Not About Me

 “You may think the world revolves around you.
 Newsflash.
 Not everything is about you!”

-In a typical sponsorship proposal, the “About Us” section sits near the beginning.
+In a typical sponsorship decks, the “About Us” section sits near the beginning.
 It’s the portion of the proposal that introduces a prospect to the property.
 Sponsorship sellers fill the About Us section with property history, event information, and data about the property and its audience.
 More often than not, the About Us segment is lifted from the About section of the property’s website.

 I have seen this approach too often.